 Both organizations work together to provide communications assistance that supports community needs.
-AUXCOMM is NOT designed to replace ARES.

 NOTE: As of 2019, the ARRL has added AUXCOMM training as an optional task for Level III of the ARES STANDARDIZED TRAINING PLAN TASK BOOK v.
 2.1.1.